solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/eks-service-accounts.md

 For more info on ARNs see: https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html

-## Deploying Gloo Edge
+## Deploying Gloo Gateway

-For the purpose of this tutorial we will be installing open source Gloo Edge, but Gloo Edge Enterpise will work exactly the same, with slightly different helm values as specified below.
+For the purpose of this tutorial we will be installing open source Gloo Gateway, but Gloo Gateway Enterpise will work exactly the same, with slightly different helm values as specified below.

 {{< tabs >}}